streamlit/docs/content/library/api/connections/connections-snowflake.md

 <Autofunction function="streamlit.connections.SnowflakeConnection" />

-## Configuration
+### Configuration

 <!---
-Internal note: This section is deep-linked from the library in 1.28.1, don't break or change this anchor!
+Internal note: This section is deep-linked from the library in 1.28.1 via /st.connections.snowflakeconnection-configuration through a redirect.
+Maintain the redirect if moved or modified.
 -->

 `st.connection("snowflake")` can be configured using [Streamlit secrets](/library/advanced-features/secrets-management) or keyword args just like any other connection.
 It can also use existing Snowflake connection configuration when available.

-### Using Streamlit secrets
+#### Using Streamlit secrets

 For example, if your Snowflake account supports SSO, you can set up a quick local connection for development using [browser-based SSO](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#how-browser-based-sso-works) and `secrets.toml` as follows: